Rate this article

 Challenges and considerations of LLM enterprise use cases

-The unstructured nature of input being fed into ChatGPT tools brings inherent risks of generating irrelevant and off-topic content.
-A poorly-trained LLM is prone to producing false, functional knowledge not supported by any training data — as an extrapolation from your prompt.
+The unstructured nature of input being fed into ChatGPT-like tools brings inherent risks of generating irrelevant and off-topic content.
+A poorly-trained LLM is prone to producing false, functional knowledge not supported by any training data, as an extrapolation from your prompt.

 Biases

-Similar to other natural language processing applications, large language models can inadvertently amplify biases present in the training data.
+Similar to earlier NLP systems such as statistical models and word embeddings, large language models can inadvertently amplify biases present in the training data.
 This happens when the data doesn’t represent the entire population, causing your model to produce unreliable results.
 This, again, puts a special emphasis on accurate curation of training data and ensuring its completeness and versatility.

-However, robust validation frameworks and proper AI optimization techniques, like bias detection algorithms and inclusive data collection strategies, can help mitigate these biases effectively.
+However, robust validation frameworks and proper AI optimization techniques, like bias detection algorithms and inclusive data collection strategies, can help mitigate these LLM limitations effectively.

 Data privacy concerns